-Cameroon's Anglophone crisis: no end in sight | DW | 04.01.2021
+Cameroon's Anglophone crisis: No end in sight | DW | 04.01.2021

 "Is Paul Biya at fault?" asks Achobang before answering himself: "No, it's the people of Bamenda."

-Besides, he claims, Bamenda has improved dramatically due to "Operation Clean Bamenda," a military manoeuvre which has the army greatly increase its presence in the city.
+Besides, he claims, Bamenda has improved dramatically due to "Operation Clean Bamenda," a military maneuver that has the army greatly increase its presence in the city.

 "Sooner or later we won't hear any shots being fired here," declares Achobang.